LiteralGenie/team-planner/README.md

 The team search is modeled as a search for connected subgraphs, with invididual champions being nodes and common traits as edges.
 Solutions are enumerated using a Rust-based SAT solver (`/core/`) and displayed a Svelte-based web gui (`/gui/`).
 The solver itself (a WASM module) is run by a web worker to avoid freezing the gui during searches.

 Game data and art assets are downloaded from [CDragon](https://www.communitydragon.org/) using various Python scripts in `/scripts/`.
-Most of these are then processed and copied to `/gui/src/lib/assets/tft/`
+Most of this data is then processed and copied to `/gui/src/lib/assets/tft/`.